 Russia - Olivier, the classic Russian salad, made with home made mayonnaise (v)

-Poland - Kluski Kladzione z sosem szpinakowym - that's home made noodles with spinach sauce to you and me, one of the best things I ate in Poland last weekend (v)
+Poland - Kluski Kladzione z sosem szpinakowym - that's home made noodles with spinach sauce to you and me (v)

 Germany - Labskaus - comfort food at its best, this is what the sailors used to eat and is now famous as a hangover cure.
 Potatoes, beets and corned beef.